EpiXCoder/Go_Static_Analyzer/README.md

     ./static-analyzer -org=my-github-org -token=ghp_xxxxxxx
     ```

-4. **View the Report**: The analyzer will output the findings to the console, listing insecure patterns found in the repositories.
+4. **View the Report**: The analyzer will output the findings to the console and log them to a file, listing insecure patterns found in the repositories.

 ## Example Output
 ```